SK1Y101/Skiylia/docs/source/index.rst

 .. literalinclude:: examples/neat_example.skiy
     :language: skiylia
-    :caption: An example of a single-line comment
+    :caption: An example of Skiylia code

 See :ref:`whats new <whats-new-latest>` in Skiylia, or check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.